jakecurrie/1800_202310_DTC04/README.md

 Here are some known bugs:

-- When a user deselects a store filter, the combined results of the review filters do not update accordingly.
-As a result, the total number of results displayed   remains the same, even though some of the results are no longer relevant based on the deselected store filter.
-This bug also applies when user deselects a review filter and the combined results of the store filters do not update accordingly.
+- When a user deselects a store filter, the combined results of the review filters do not update accordingly, even though some of the results are no longer relevant based on the deselected store filter.
+This bug also applies review filters.
 - ...
 - ...